kasparsd/php-7-debian/readme.md

-# Install PHP 7 (CLI and FPM) on Debian Wheezy
+# Install PHP 7 on Debian/Ubuntu

-These are a set of bash scripts for building and running PHP 7 on Debian based Linux distributions:
+These are a set of bash scripts for building and running PHP 7 (CLI and FPM) on Debian based Linux distributions:

 - `builds.sh` installs the necessary build dependencies and the latest development version of PHP with CLI and FPM server APIs (SAPI) from the `master` branch of https://github.com/php/php-src